Skip to main content

 Reservations are required and attendance is limited due to bus capacity.
 A small fee is charged by Houston Audubon to cover costs for refreshments and entry fees.
 Participants will be required to sign Precinct 3 and Houston Audubon liability release forms for the trip.
 Precinct 3 regulations require that all participants must be 50 years or older.

 Senior bus trips depart from Memorial City Mall.
 You will receive directions and times when you register.
 Bring your lunch in a soft-sided container and we will provide snacks, cold water, and an ice chest for your drinks.
-Note that there is no restroom on the county buses.
+Note that there is no restroom on the county buses, however we do make bathroom stops.
 Remember to bring your binoculars, insect protection, sturdy shoes, and rain gear if necessary.
 For more information and trip updates, contact Jesi Malowitz at jmalowitz@houstonaudubon.org.

 Are you looking to book a bus trip for your group?